kevinDjane/kevindjane.github.io/README.md

 I was part of the research team that performed the analysis of the data that was previously collected and processed.

 Among the results found, the most outstanding are:
-\begin{itemize}
-\item Very few students have laptops at home, only 8.0% of students in the 1st and 2nd cycles of basic school education and 15.7% of those in the 3rd cycle of basic and middle school education, and even fewer have desktop computers.
+- Very few students have laptops at home, only 8.0% of students in the 1st and 2nd cycles of basic school education and 15.7% of those in the 3rd cycle of basic and middle school education, and even fewer have desktop computers.
-\item Only 1 out of every 4 BSE and MS students has wired or wireless Internet access.
+- Only 1 out of every 4 BSE and MS students has wired or wireless Internet access.
-\item The gap in the use of WhatsApp by area (urban vs. rural) is almost 40 percentage points between students in the 1st and 2nd cycle of basic school education; this gap is smaller between students in the 3rd cycle of basic school education and middle school education (11.6 percentage points).
+- The gap in the use of WhatsApp by area (urban vs. rural) is almost 40 percentage points between students in the 1st and 2nd cycle of basic school education; this gap is smaller between students in the 3rd cycle of basic school education and middle school education (11.6 percentage points).